scm-manager/scm-manager/docs/en/user/repo/code.md

 #### Subrepository

-In the code overview, submodules (Git), subrepositories (Hg) and the concept of externals (Svn) are marked with an icon of a outlined folder and linked if the url is resolvable.
+In the code overview, submodules (Git), subrepositories (Hg) and externals (Svn) are marked with an icon of a outlined folder and linked if the url is resolvable.

 ### Changesets
 The changesets/commits overview shows the change history of the branch.
 Each entry represents a commit.